The Parking Store, located at 495 Portage Ave., is closed to members of the public until further notice.

 Residential loading zones will normally be signed as a general loading zone, even if intended for the use of a resident with a valid SMD permit.
 If a loading zone is signed as a designated disabled loading zone, it may only be used by vehicles displaying a valid Provincial or State Disability Parking permit.
 Any vehicle in a designated disabled loading zone not displaying a valid permit will be issued a penalty notice.
 As with other loading zones, it is not for the exclusive use of any one individual.

 Residential Loading Zones

-Residential loading zones may be installed to accommodate disabled persons being picked up by Winnipeg Transit Plus (Handi-Transit) or an individual where loading is not available through a driveway or back property.
+Residential loading zones may be installed to accommodate disabled persons being picked up by Winnipeg Transit Plus or an individual where loading is not available through a driveway or back property.
 The following guidelines should be followed:

 - Submission of a service request through 311.